danieldymondnz/ENME802_2021S1_Project2/README.md

 # ENME802_2021S1_Project2
-MATLAB Application for Adaptive Layer Slicing for 3D FDM
+MATLAB Application for Adaptive Layer and Curved Bezier Slicing for 3D FDM.